frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 of that third-level college, there was a chance that there might have been one Catholic, and he didn\'t know who that was.

-He thought, 'I still have to launch out into the deep with daring, and do the apostolate of Confession.'
+He thought, 'I still have to launch out into the deep with daring and do the apostolate of Confession.'
 He said to the guy sitting in front of him, 'Hey, how would you like to go to Confession?'
 And the guy said, 'What\'s that?'